 Flat Iron Vs Skirt Steak: 8 Clear Signs To Distinguish!

-There is no clear winner in the battle of flat iron vs skirt steak.
-They come with their unique characteristics, which set them apart.
-Flat iron and skirt steak are distinct beef cuts with unique characteristics.
 Flat iron, sourced from the cow’s shoulder region, is tender, marbled, and versatile, suitable for various cooking methods.
 In contrast, skirt steak originates from the diaphragm muscle, known for its robust beefy flavor and unique texture, but requires marinating for tenderness.
-While flat iron excels in tenderness and marbling, skirt steak shines in flavor and texture.

 what is flat iron steak